streamlit/docs/content/deploy/community-cloud/get-started/deploy-from-a-template.md

        Even if you have another user's or organization's workspace selected, Community Cloud will always deploy a template app from your personal workspace.
 Hence, Community Cloud will always fork a template into your GitHub user account.
 If you want to deploy a template app from an organization, manually fork the template in GitHub, and deploy it from your fork in the associated workspace.
    </Note>

-1. (Optional) In the "App URL" field, choose a subdomain for your new app.
+1. Optional: In the "App URL" field, choose a subdomain for your new app.

    Every Community Cloud app is deployed to a subdomain on `streamlit.app`, but you can change your app's subdomain at any time.
 For more information, see [App settings](/deploy/streamlit-community-cloud/manage-your-app/app-settings).